alexandrosdelas/TLG/TLG220b2_Changelog.md

   - Changed cameras
   - Lothar's shackles are now destroyed when Medivh is attacked
   - All items are now removed
-* Banquet Hall
-  - The portals are now removed after teleporting the rats
-  - Replaced PlaceCheese transmission with GoodJob sound
-* Library
-  - Changed model of Sludge Demon to Sludge Minion
-  - Removed Slime Demon
-- Observatory: Changed models of Gearwheel, Hammer and Radar to the standard model
 * Statue Combat
   - Added a Force Wall at the endfight
   - The final battle themes will no longer repeat